gopheracademy/gopheracademy-web/content/advent-2014/git2go-tutorial.md

 How many levels of inception we need to master git?

-This tutorial that explains how to use [git2go](https://github.com/libgit2/git2go) to publish and article for the Go Advent 2014.
+This tutorial that explains how to use [git2go](https://github.com/libgit2/git2go) to publish an article for the Go Advent 2014.

 Git2go implements go bindings for [libgit2](https://github.com/libgit2/libgit2), a pure C implementation of the Git core methods.
 This is important because, unlike other libraries, libgit2 doesn't talk with any git binary.